Austria's Fragmented E-Government: 5,627 Public Websites

 Federal ChancelleryBKAbka.gv.at

-Why this is relevant: Every government reshuffle poses challenges for the state's digital identity.
-Domain changes, URL redirects, and maintaining continuity for citizens require well-thought-out governance strategies.
-Without clear standards, dead links, orphaned content, and user confusion arise.
+Why this matters: every cabinet reshuffle tests the state's digital identity.
+Domain changes, URL redirects, and maintaining continuity for citizens all demand a well-considered governance strategy.
+Without clear standards, the result is dead links, orphaned content, and confused users.

 The Subsite Ecosystem: Strategy Instead of Chaos

-Behind every ministry lies a complex network of subsites.
-The structure follows a clear logic:
+Behind every ministry sits a complex network of subsites, and the structure follows a clear logic:

 Case Study: Ministry of Education – Decentralisation as a Principle